 Absolutely not!
 We expect that some attendees will work around school or job schedules to attend part of the day.
 Law school and related resource representatives will be tabling from 11am-3pm, and you can come and go and visit as many or as few as you like!
 We will also have an optional admissions panel from 3-4pm.

 Do I need to dress up for a law school fair?

 A law school fair is not a typical “career fair” so you do not need to wear a suit, but business casual would be appropriate.
 Wear comfortable shoes if attending a law fair in person!
 If you are in the process of applying to law school in the next year, it is especially helpful to dress business casual since the representatives will be able to put a face with the name on an application.
 Wear what makes you feel confident and ready to engage with law school reps.
 Need help accessing business casual or business formal wear?
 Check out the Career Closet at UW SuccessWorks, which offers free career wear to UW-Madison students when available.
 Alumni and members of the public can visit the Goodman Community Center Career Closet for free professional attire.

 Which schools will be at Expo?

 We expect a large variety of law schools and resources to attend this event.
 Previous events have had over 100 tables.
 You can check our law school list to see some of the law schools that have signed up so far.

 What should I ask at a law school fair?

-A Law School Fair is your opportunity to get insight from admissions representatives concerning their schools, including admissions standards, financial aid, and curricular programs.
+A law school fair is your opportunity to get insight from admissions representatives concerning their schools, including admissions standards, financial aid, and curricular programs.
 Use that opportunity to your advantage and think of questions that would assist you in both choosing the schools to which you will be applying and then preparing your applications.
-A sample list of questions to ask law school reps has been prepared by CPLA.
-It is a comprehensive list that you may use to help you narrow down the information that would be of most assistance to you.
+CPLA has a sample list of questions to ask law school reps that can get you thinking more about what to ask and help you narrow down the information that would be of most assistance to you.